yanlynnnnn/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `GrAB3` and the **Actor** is the `user`, unless specified otherwise)

-### Appointment List
+### Services Management

-**UC01: Add an appointment into the appointment list**
+#### UC001: Add a Service
+Add a service provided by the business into GrAB3.

-**Preconditions: Appointment list must exist**
+**Preconditions: Appointment list must exist.**

-**Guarantees: A new appointment will be added to the appointment list**
+**Guarantees: A new service will be added to the service list upon successful command.**

 **MSS**

-0. User adds appointment into appointment list.
+1. User adds a service by providing details.
-1. GrAB3 shows the updated list of appointments.
+1. GrAB3 adds the service to the service list.
+1. GrAB3 displays successful additional message.
 Use case ends.

+Extensions:
+* 1a.
+Incomplete details provided.
+  * 1a1.
+GrAB3 displays an error message.
+  Use case resumes at step 1.

+#### UC002: Edit a Service
+Edit the details of an existing service.

+**Preconditions: Service exists in service list.**

+**Guarantees: Updated service list with new service details.**

+**MSS**
+1. User requests to list all services.
+1. GrAB3 shows a list of services.
+1. User edits an existing service by providing the details.
+1. GrAB3 update the details of the selected service.
+1. GrAB3 update the service list.
+Use case ends.

+Extensions:
+* 3a.
+Invalid index provided.
+  * 3a1.
+GrAB3 displays an error message.
+  Use case resumes at step 1.

+* 3b.
+Incomplete details provided.
+  * 3b1.
+GrAB3 displays an error message.
+  Use case resumes at step 1.

+#### UC003: Delete a Service
+Delete the selected service from the service list.

+**Preconditions: Service exists in service list.**

+**Guarantees: Updated service list with service specified by user deleted.**

+**MSS**
+1. User requests to list all services.
+1. GrAB3 shows a list of services.
+1. User request to delete a specific service.
+1. GrAB3 delete a service.
+1. GrAB3 shows the updated list view.
+Use case ends.

 **Extensions**
+* 3a.
+Invalid index provided.
+  * 3a1.
+GrAB3 displays an error message.
+  Use case resumes at step 1.

+#### UC004: Find a Service
+Find a service in the service list.

+**Preconditions: Service exists in service list.**

+**Guarantees: Display all services in the service list that matches the search value.**

+**MSS**
+1. User requests to list all services that matches the search value.
+1. GrAB3 searches for services that matches search value.
+1. GrAB3 show list of all services that matches the search value.
+Use case ends.

+**Extensions**
 * 2a.
-The specified module code is invalid.
+No service matches the search value.
   * 2a1.
-GrAB3 shows an error message.
+GrAB3 displays empty list.
   Use case resumes at step 1.

+#### UC005: List Services
+List all the services in the service list.

+**Preconditions: Service exists in service list.**

+**Guarantees: All services in the service list will be displayed.**

+**MSS**
+1. User requests to list all services.
+1. GrAB3 display all services in the service list.
+Use case ends.

+**Extensions**
+* 1a.
+No service in service list.
+  * 1a1.
+GrAB3 displays empty list.
+  Use case resumes at step 1.

+#### UC005: Clear Services
+Clear all services in the service list.

+**Preconditions: Service exists in service list**

+**Guarantees: An empty revenue list.**

+**MSS**
+1. User requests to clear the list.
+1. GrAB3 shows the updated list.
+Use case ends.

 ### Client List

-**UC02: Add a client to client list**
+#### UC001: Add a client to client list

 **Preconditions: A client must exist**

 **Guarantees: A new client will added to the client list**

 **MSS**
 1. User requests to add a new client into the client list.
-2. GrAB3 shows the updated client list
+1. GrAB3 shows the updated client list
 Use case ends.

 **Extensions**

 * 1a.
 Client description is empty.
     * 1a1.
 GrAB3 shows an error message.
     Use case resumes at step 2.

-**UC03: Delete a client**
+#### UC003: Delete a client**

 **Preconditions: client schedule must exist**

 **Guarantees: The client specified by the user will be deleted**

 **MSS**
 1. User requests to list all clients.
-2. GrAB3 displays a list of clients.
+1. GrAB3 displays a list of clients.
-3. User requests to delete a specific client from the list generated.
+1. User requests to delete a specific client from the list generated.
-4. GrAB3 shows the updated list after deletion of the client.
+1. GrAB3 shows the updated list after deletion of the client.
 Use case ends.

 **Extensions**
 * 3a.
 The specified client does not exist.
     * 3a1.
 GrAB3 shows an error message.
     Use case resumes at step 2.

-**UC04: Edit a client**
+#### UC004: Edit a client

 **Preconditions: Client exists in TaskSchedule**

 **Guarantees: Client specified by user gets edited**

 **MSS**
 1. User requests to list all clients.
-2. GrAB3 shows a list of clients.
+1. GrAB3 shows a list of clients.
-3. User requests to edit the description of a specific client from that list.
+1. User requests to edit the description of a specific client from that list.
-4. GrAB3 shows the updated client.
+1. GrAB3 shows the updated client.
 Use case ends.

 **Extensions**
 * 3a.
 The given index is invalid.
     * 3a1.
 GrAB3 shows an error message.
     Use case resumes at step 2.

-### Expense List
+### Appointment List

-**UC04: Sort expenses by ascending/descending order**

-**Preconditions: Expenses exist in expense list**

-**Guarantees: View of expenses sorted in order specified by user **
+####UC01: Add an appointment into the appointment list

+**Preconditions: Appointment list must exist**

+**Guarantees: A new appointment will be added to the appointment list**

 **MSS**

-1. User requests to list all expenses.
-2. GrAB3 shows a list of expenses.
-3. User requests to sort the expenses by ascending order.
+1. User adds appointment into appointment list.
-4. GrAB3 shows the sorted list view.
+1. GrAB3 shows the updated list of appointments.
 Use case ends.

 **Extensions**
+* 2a.
+The specified module code is invalid.
+    * 2a1.
+GrAB3 shows an error message.
+    Use case resumes at step 1.

 ### Revenue List

-**UC05: Clear the revenue list**
+#### UC05: Clear the revenue list**

 **Preconditions: Revenues exist in revenue list**